seedstack/website/content/docs/maven-plugin/package.md

 The `package` goal packages any self-executable SeedStack application in a [Capsule](http://www.capsule.io/).
 A Capsule is a way of packaging and running any application with all its dependencies from a unique plain executable JAR.<!--more-->

-{{% callout info %}}
-Self-executable SeedStack application are applications that contains one and only one implementation of the {{< java "org.seedstack.seed.spi.SeedLauncher" >}}
-interface in their classpath, like the one provided by the `seed-cli` module (for command-line application) or the `seed-web-undertow` module (for embedded Web applications).
-{{% /callout %}}

 ## Parameters

 Parameters can be given as system properties (`-DparameterName=parameterValue`) or specified in the `pom.xml` plugin declaration: